Big pictures of motivic and classical homotopy theories: The picture in motivic homotopy theory: Part 1

 Now, an important question is if $T\text{-spectra}$ represent all the cohomology theories for schemes over $k$, just like spectra did in the classical setting.
 We will only discuss the representability of motivic cohomology, the analogue of singular cohomology, only because it plays an important role in our picture of motivic homotopy, just like singular cohomology did in the picture of classical homotopy.

 In the classical setting, singular cohomology was represented by the Eilenberg-MacLane spectrum, which was built out of Eilenberg-MacLane spaces.
-Here, we will briefly discuss the process of constructing Eilenberg-MacLane spaces and the Eilenberg-MacLane spectrum, and then, we will take similar steps in the motivic setting to build the motivic Eilenberg-MacLane $T\text{-spectrum}$.
+Here, we will briefly discuss the process of constructing Eilenberg-MacLane spaces and the Eilenberg-MacLane spectrum in the classical setting, and then, we will take similar steps in the motivic setting to build the motivic Eilenberg-MacLane $T\text{-spectrum}$.

-Let $X$ be a pointed topological space, and define the $n\text{-th}$ symmetric product of $X$, $\text{Sym}^n X$, to be the quotient $X^n / S_n$, where the symmetric group $S_n$ acts on $X^n$ by permuting the factors.
+Let $X$ be a pointed topological space, and define the $n\text{-th}$ symmetric product of $X$, denoted by $\text{Sym}^n X$, to be the quotient $X^n / S_n$, where the symmetric group $S_n$ acts on $X^n$ by permuting the factors.
 Now, we can define the infinite symmetric product of $X$ as

 where the maps are given by the inclusions $\text{Sym}^n X \hookrightarrow \text{Sym}^{n+1} X$.
 The Dold-Thom theorem gives a way of computing the homotopy groups of $\text{Sym}^\infty X$.

 \begin{theorem}[Dold-Thom \cite{DoldThom1958}] Let $(X, x)$ be a pointed topological space.
 Then, there is a natural isomorphism